vijayraavi/architecture-center/docs/cloud-adoption/decision-guides/software-defined-network/overview.md

 Learn more about the primary software defined networking architectures:

-- [**PaaS Only**](paas-only.md): Most platform as a service (PaaS) products support a limited set of built-in networking features and may not require an explicitly defined software defined network to support workload requirements.
+- [**PaaS Only**](paas-only.md) : Most platform as a service (PaaS) products support a limited set of built-in networking features and may not require an explicitly defined software defined network to support workload requirements.
-- [**Cloud Native**](cloud-native.md): A cloud native virtual network is the default software defined networking architecture when deploying resources to a cloud platform.
+- [**Cloud Native**](cloud-native.md) : A cloud native architecture supports cloud-based workloads using virtual networks built on the cloud platform's default software defined networking capabilities, without reliance on on-premises or other external resources.
-- [**Cloud DMZ**](cloud-dmz.md): Provides limited connectivity between your on-premises and cloud network which is secured through the implementation of a demilitarized zone on the cloud environment.
+- [**Cloud DMZ**](cloud-dmz.md) : Supports limited connectivity between your on-premises and cloud networks, secured through the implementation of a demilitarized zone tightly controlling traffic between the two environments.
-- [**Hybrid**](hybrid.md): The hybrid cloud network architecture allows virtual networks to access your on-premises resources and vice versa.
+- [**Hybrid**](hybrid.md) : The hybrid cloud network architecture allows virtual networks in trusted cloud environments to access your on-premises resources and vice versa.
-- [**Hub and Spoke**](hub-spoke.md): The hub and spoke architecture allows you to centrally manage external connectivity and shared services, isolate individual workloads, and overcome potential subscription limits.
+- [**Hub and Spoke**](hub-spoke.md) : The hub and spoke architecture allows you to centrally manage external connectivity and shared services, isolate individual workloads, and overcome potential subscription limits.

 ## Learn more